 Simply put, classifying property is a difficult task.
 Over time, property gets commingled.
 For example, the Wife might use money from her paycheck (marital asset) to pay her student loans (nonmarital debt).
 In the property settlement, the Husband might be entitled to partial reimbursement.

 Next, marital property must be divided equitably according to a number of factors, such as the length of the marriage, noneconomic contributions to the relationship, the custody of minor children, and the relative earning potential of each spouse.
 There is basically a presumption that a 50-50 split is equitable.
 To overcome this presumption, Hoffman Estates divorce law firms must present substantial evidence of inequity.

 Illinois’ alimony laws recently changed.
 These determinations once involved a similar, subjective process.
 But today, spousal support determinations are more like child support determinations.

 Contact a Dedicated Lawyer

 Marriage dissolutions generally involve both emotional and financial issues.
-For a free consultation with an experienced Hoffman Estates divorce law firm, contact the Law Offices of Martin A. Delaney III, Ltd. After-hours visits are available.
+For a free consultation with an experienced Hoffman Estates divorce law firm, contact the Andrea Heckman Law After-hours visits are available.